Had The Visitation of Saint Anne by

 which was originally in the convent here.

-The Last Supper by Giorgio Vasari, moved from here to Santa Croce
+The Last Supper by Giorgio Vasari, on five wooden panels, was moved from here to

-submerged for 12 hours, and has been undergoing restoration (funded by the
+submerged for 12 hours, and underwent restoration (funded by the

-Getty Foundation) since 2010 at the Opificio delle Pietre Dure.
+Getty Foundation) from 2010 at the Opificio delle Pietre Dure.
 It had

 been put into storage after the flood due to a lack of funds, a situation

 exposed by Marco Ferri in November 2003.
-The restoration is expected to be
+The restoration was completed and

 Vasari also made a painting of The Annunciation for the